ahmedyoussef11/vmware-vsphere-enterprise-lab/README.md

-# VMware vSphere Enterprise Datacenter Lab
+# VMware vSphere Enterprise Administration Hands-on Lab

 ## Overview

-This project demonstrates the administration of an enterprise VMware vSphere environment using VMware vCenter Server.
+In this lab, I practiced the most common day-to-day tasks performed by VMware administrators using VMware vCenter Server.

-The objective of this lab was to simulate real-world Infrastructure Engineer tasks including resource management, virtual machine administration, templates, cloning, snapshots, **Compute vMotion**, DRS rules, performance monitoring, and workload organization.
+The goal wasn't just to learn the theory, but to work directly with a vSphere environment and perform real administration tasks such as organizing workloads, creating templates, cloning virtual machines, managing snapshots, configuring DRS rules, monitoring performance, and performing live VM migration using vMotion.

 ---